Gonzaga Preparatory School

 English I: Introduction to Literature and Composition

 The English I course strives to provide an academic cornerstone that will directly influence nearly all disciplines and future endeavors students will encounter.
 The course explores selected works from a variety of literary genres (drama, poetry, short story, novel, non-fiction), and includes specialty units covering Greek mythology and Shakespeare.
 Additionally, English I emphasizes building a strong foundation of grammar usage, oral communication, and writing skills.
 The written and oral communication components of the course cover the following: the writing process (brainstorming, drafting, revising, editing, publishing); content (ideas, organization, support); style (word choice, sentence variety, voice); conventions (grammar/usage, mechanics, format); types of writing (persuasive, business, literary analysis, narrative, reflective, expository); and vocabulary building.
 Overall, the course introduces the primary literary and communication elements that will be built upon throughout the next three years at Prep and beyond.
 Prerequisite: none.
-Both honors and remedial sections are available.
+An honors section is available for students who are placed in honors via teacher commendation and Gonzaga Prep placement exam.

 English II: World Literature